dolthub/docs/content/concepts/dolt/sql/types.md

 Each column in your tables must have a type.
 You use types when defining tables.
 You can change the type of a column with `ALTER` statements.

-When querying tables, the type of the column defines which operations can be used.
-For instance, a `>` (ie. greater than) operator can only be used on numerical types.
+When querying tables, the type of the column defines which functions can be used on the data retrieved.
 To manipulate the type of a column when querying you use the `CAST()` function.

 ## Difference between MySQL Types and Dolt Types